dgethings/lsp-cisco-ios/docs/prd/epic-2-core-lsp-functionality.md

 - 1: A command is available to format the current Cisco IOS configuration file.
 - 2: Formatting is applied consistently according to a predefined style.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The `formatting.go` file was created with a basic `Format` function, and integrated into the LSP server to handle `TextDocumentFormatting` requests.